DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/detail-row.md

 ## Controlled Expanded State Mode

-To control the expanded state of the detail rows from the outside, pass an  array of the expanded row IDs to the `expandedDetails` property of the `TableRowDetail` plugin and handle the `expandedDetailsChange` event of the same plugin.
+To control the expanded state of the detail rows from the outside, pass an array of the expanded row IDs to the `expandedDetails` property of the `TableRowDetail` plugin and handle the `onExpandedDetailsChange` event of the same plugin.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/detail-row/detail-row-controlled)